soo-13/soo-13.github.io/index.md

   - image_path: assets/images/profile2.jpeg
     alt: "placeholder image 1"
     title: Welcome!
     excerpt: "I'm Yeonsoo Lee, a graduate student at The School of Business and Technology Management, KAIST.
-My focus is on quantitative marketing, with research interests in social media marketing, advertising, and aesthetics evaluation of consumer behavior.
-I'm particularly interested in generating insights from visual content by applying computer vision and deeplearning. <br/><br/> I like fun things.
-I like hang out with people and listening to different thoughts.
-I like simple and fun idea that everyone can connect to. "
+My focus is on quantitative marketing, with research interests spanning social media marketing, advertising, and aesthetics evaluation of consumer behavior.
+I'm particularly interested in generating insights from visual content by applying computer vision and deeplearning. <br/><br/> I like fun things and value being in control of my choices.
+I pursue what brings me joy and take full responsibility for it, allowing me to sustain a passionate and fulfilling life.
+Marketing is fascinating to me because it relates directly to our daily lives - which makes it fun and relatable.
+I aim to conduct research that is accessible and enjoyable, ensuring that everyone can connect with and find enjoyment in it."

 ---
 {% include feature_row id="feature_row" type="left" %}